[security] when mod_userdir is loaded but not configured, the server's whole disk becomes remotely readable

 IMHO, the default value for userdir.path should not be "." unless the webmaster sets so, but the standard "public_html".

-#2 Updated by stbuehler almost 7 years ago
+#2 Updated by stbuehler about 7 years ago

 I think the main problem here is that mod_userdir is alway enabled; you can disable it with